NAME

 tty -- get tty

-n" or
+namettyn" or

-" if the standard input file is
+"not a tty" if the standard input file is

-not a typewriter (actually "Not a tty.
+not a typewriter (actually "Not a tty.").

 Version 7 AT&T UNIX introduced

-, initially undocumented, and switched to the new
+-s, initially undocumented, and switched to the new

 ttyname(3) function, arriving at the

-of today.
+tty of today.